Length: 16 hours (2 Days)

 WHAT IS TAUGHT?

 The WFA is 16 hours long (two days), and focuses on the basic skills of: Response and Assessment, Musculoskeletal Injuries, Environmental Emergencies, Survival Skills, Soft Tissue Injuries, and Medical Emergencies.

 WHERE AND WHEN IS IT HELD?

 Huntington Ma.
-Click button below for dates
+Click the button below for our class/event calendar

 WHAT ABOUT ROOM AND BOARD?